rob-crowther/toyga/README.md

 representing low-pass filters are `simulate`d using [Ahkab](https://ahkab.github.com/ahkab/).
 It runs an AC analysis and minimizes the maximum attenuation in the pass band and maximizes the minimum attenuation in the stop band.
-If `pre_seed` is altered to `pre_seed = True`, the population will be seeded with two pre-existing circuits found during earlier runs.
+If `pre_seed` is altered to `pre_seed = True`, the population will be seeded with one or more-existing circuits.

 The `score` code in `Circuit` is largely derived from [this example](https://github.com/ahkab/ahkab/wiki/Example:-Python-API).
 A `Population` holds